ashwani098167/demo/README.md

 ----“Experience is a hard teacher because she gives the test first, the lesson afterward.”
 ---->>  “Education is the passport to the future, for tomorrow belongs to those who prepare for it today.”
 ---->> “Teachers can open the door, but you must enter it yourself.”
+---- .
+“The beautiful thing about learning is that no one can take it away from you.”